 Welcome to the Peers in Recovery Mentorship Training Program, a training program created from the Children’s Mental Health System of Care (SOC) sustainability project in partnership with Central Florida Behavioral Health Network (CFBHN), Personal Enrichment through Mental Health Services (PEMHS) and the National Alliance on Mental Illness (NAMI) Pinellas.
 This training program prepares individuals to be proficient in all Florida Certification Board peer specialist core competencies through a combination of in-person learning and volunteer experiences.

 What is the Peers in Recovery Training Program?

 This program was created to enhance the recovery of individuals in treatment by linking them with individuals who have similar life experiences and have been in recovery for a minimum of 2 years.
 These individuals in recovery, known as Peers, will be able to establish connections, offer encouragement, empower, and inspire hope in individuals in treatment as experts in recovery with the enhanced knowledge and skill set provided through the ongoing coaching and training of this program.
 For the purpose of this program, a Peer’s lived experience may include mental illness, substance use disorders, or addiction, or they may be a family member of someone who experiences the same challenges.

 The mentorship process supports the various phases of recovery beginning from the first steps of engagement and connection to treatment, to the phase of professional development for the Peer Mentor.
 Additionally, the Peer Mentor will develop skills to facilitate groups, offer individual support, learn to effectively tell their story, connect to community resources, advocate for individual treatment, as well as learn about specific agency standards, professional boundaries, cultural competency, and more, using the Florida Certification Board (FCB) credentialing process as a platform.

-As the Peer pursues the required training to participate in the Peers In Recovery Mentorship Program, they will be offered additional support from a Peer Supervisor at NAMI Pinellas County FL (NPC).
-The NPC Peer Supervisor will assist the Peer by reviewing a checklist of the documents required to apply for provisional certification as a Recovery Peer Specialist through the FCB.
+As the Peer pursues the required training to participate in the Peers In Recovery Mentorship Program, they will be offered additional support from a Peer Specialist at NAMI Pinellas County FL (NPC).
+The NPC Peer Specialist will assist the Peer by reviewing a checklist of the documents required to apply for provisional certification as a Recovery Peer Specialist through the FCB.

 Expectations for Peers in the Program